 Carving

-Home ] [ Carving ] Signs ] Pattern Making ] Turning ] Restoration ] National Archives ] Bagpipes & Bellows ] Sculpture ]
+Home ] [ Carving ] Signs ] Pattern Making ] Turning ] Restoration ] National Archives ] Bagpipes & Bellows ] Sculpture ] Bellamy Eagles ]

-I am a hand woodcarver that specializes in all manner of decorative elements and would be happy to entertain any carving projects you might be considering.
+I am a hand woodcarver who specializes in all manner of decorative elements and would be happy to entertain any carving projects you might be considering.
 Most all of my work comes from the drawings of architects, interior designers or the client's own ideas.
 These hand carvings can be simple and straightforward or as wildly complicated as the client wishes.
 More recent projects are at the bottom.

 Mantle brackets.jpg (37211 bytes) Mantle bracket on bench.jpg (45587 bytes) Mantle bracket, large rosette.jpg (46962 bytes) Mantle bracket, scroll.jpg (47132 bytes) Mantle bracket sm rosette 4-4.jpg (29145 bytes) Fireplace_Centerpiece.jpg (29953 bytes)